LeetLLM

 Failure 1: The infinite loop

-The agent calls the same tool with the same arguments, gets the same result, and tries again.
-And again.
-And again.
+The agent calls the same tool with the same arguments, gets the same result, and tries again without making progress.

 What causes it